 After the weeds have died off use a weed cutter, like the

-Weed Cutter or the Weed Razer, to assist in their removal.
+Weed Razer, to assist in their removal.
 The Weed Cutter's double-sided blade is 28 inches wide so you can saw through large areas of emergent and marginal weeds, such as cattails.
 The rustproof, powder-coated aluminum handle is 11 feet long so you can reach those pesky submerged weeds, too.

 The Weed Razer is a razor-sharp tool that sinks to the bottom of the pond to slice through the base of weeds such as watermilfoil and lily pads.
 The V-shaped Weed Razer comes in two sizes.
 The Weed Razer weighs only 8 pounds and will clear a 4-foot wide path through weeds.
 The Weed Razer Pro is adjustable to clear areas between 12 inches and 62 inches wide and weighs 9 pounds.
 All Weed Razer models come with a 25-foot rope so you can easily toss it into the affected area and pull it back.